-1. The second lockdown was a temporary shock to the operational status of firms curfews were imposed (7 pm).2 Small and medium enterprises were allowed to operate, but under strict regulations such as adherence to curfew and Standard Operating Procedures (SOPs).
+1. The second lockdown was a temporary shock to the operational status of firms

+On 7th June 2021, the Government of Uganda imposed a lockdown for a 42-day period where public transportation was restricted, and harsher curfews were imposed (7 pm).
+Small and medium enterprises were allowed to operate, but under strict regulations such as adherence to curfew and Standard Operating Procedures (SOPs).
 Factories, such as in the grain milling sector, were exempt from the curfew.
 Restrictions on public transport were partially eased on 30th July 2021.
-However, the curfew was lifted only in the new year on January 24th, 2022 marking the full reopening of Uganda's economy after a two-year period.
+However, the curfew was lifted only in the new year on January 24th, 2022 - marking the full reopening of Uganda's economy after a twoyear period.
 Consistent with this timeline, Figures 1 and 2 show that 86.5% of carpentry firms and 88% of welding firms and 94% of grain milling firms were either partially or fully operational in the pre-period up till June 2021.
 However, approximately 50% of firms in these sectors were either inactive or only partially operational in the month of July 2021.
 That is, these businesses were open for less than 19 days in a month.
 Once the restrictions were eased in August, we observe that over 97% of carpentry and welding firms resumed operations between August-December 2021.
 Reassuringly, 96.9% of firms in carpentry and 97.12% of firms in welding are currently running at full operational status (19-30 days per month) since the opening of the economy in late January 2022.
 We also observe heterogeneity in patterns of temporary firm closure by sector as the grain milling sector was not required to halt night shift operations during the lockdown and curfew period since it was classified as an essential sector (see Figure 3).